IntersectMBO/interim-constitution/cardano-constitution-0.txt.md

 Such approval is expected to occur in the beginning of 2025.
-However, given that on-chain governance will come into existence during 2024, requiring a robust constitution and constitutional committee before the Final Constitution has been ratified, this Interim Constitution must contain such provisions and guardrails as are necessary to support and give effect to the needs and requirements of CIP-1694, assuring that the principles identified in this Interim Constitution are not compromised, until the date on which the Final Constitution is ratified.
+However, given that on-chain governance will come into existence during 2024, requiring a robust constitution and constitutional committee before the Final Constitution has been ratified, this Interim Constitution is designed to contain such provisions and guardrails as are considered necessary to support and give effect to the requirements of CIP-1694, ensuring that the principles of Cardano are not compromised, until the date on which the Final Constitution may be ratified.

 In approaching this Interim Constitution, it must be remembered that this is not a constitution for only a blockchain but rather, it is a constitution for a blockchain ecosystem – a much more ambitious endeavor.
 Accordingly, how governance actions are approved, while extremely important, is not the sole focus of this Interim Constitution.
-Rather, this Interim Constitution provides the basis and fundamental framework through which all actors in the Cardano Blockchain ecosystem can come together to govern themselves and form radically new approaches to human interaction and collaboration.
+Rather, this Interim Constitution offers a basis through which all actors may come together to participate in a fundamental framework for responsible and stable stewardship of the Cardano Blockchain ecosystem.
 By necessity, this Interim Constitution recognizes the role of and empowers the Constitutional Committee, confirms the right of the Cardano community to participate in collective bodies for collaboration,